gabriel-rusu/augment-aid-ml/README.md

 <h3 align="center">AugmentAid</h3>

 <p align="center"> AugmentAid is a machine learning project focused on data augmentation techniques.
 The project aims to enhance the performance of machine learning models by artificially expanding the training dataset.
-By applying various transformations to the existing data, AugmentML can generate new, diverse examples that help improve model robustness and generalization.
+AugmentAid can generate new, diverse examples that help improve model robustness and generalization by applying various transformations to the existing data.
     <br>
 </p>